 He called himself a gadfly.

-Always iritating, provoking a deeper search, to analyse, and better understand ideas, problems, or dilemnas.
+Irritating, provoking a deeper search to analyse, and better understand ideas, problems, or dilemmas.

 His tools are questions.
 More questions.
 Even more questions.

-His way toward the truth was to ask the right questions.
+His way toward the truth is to ask the right questions.

 Great and deep conversations.